-After a child's third birthday, children and their families will begin transitioning out of Early Intervention (EI) Services.
+After a child's third birthday, children and their families will transition out of Early Intervention (EI).
 As part of this process, your child will be reassessed to determine if they are eligible to receive services from the Miami County Board of Developmental Disabilities (Riverside).
-If deemed eligible for services, each child will be connected with our Children's Team Service & Support Administration team and be designated a Service & Support Administrator (SSA), or case manager.
+If found eligible, the child will connect with our Children's Team Service & Support Administration team and be designated a Service & Support Administrator (SSA or case manager).

-With the SSA's help, each child will be provided with a variety of supports and resources to help them lead a happy, self-directed life.
-The SSA will also advocate for the child throughout their entire education, supporting both the child and the school in achieving the child and family's desired outcomes.
-For more information about our Children's Services, please contact us.
+The SSA will provide a variety of supports and resources to help the child lead a happy, self-directed life.
+The SSA will also advocate for the child throughout their education, supporting both the child and the school in achieving the child and family's desired outcomes.
+For more about our Children's Services, please contact us.

 Contact Eligibility at (937) 440-3080 to initiate the eligibility process for those ages 3 and over.